NELSONtalks Webinar Recording: Envisioning Your Company's Future

 Use care when using creative resume templates.
-Templates that use graphics to communicate information may not be compliant with applicant tracking systems (ATSs), the systems recruiters use to collect and search through resumes and track candidates through the recruiting process.
+Templates that use graphics to communicate information may not be compliant with applicant tracking systems (An ATSs), the system recruiters use to collect and search through resumes and track candidates through the recruiting process.

 Also, be sure to note that Hloom provides a wide variety of resumes and curriculum vitae (CV) templates for job seekers from all over the world.
 This means the site does provide resumes in styles that may be popular or common in other countries, but not acceptable in the U.S. For example, many of their resume templates contain a placeholder for your photo.
-While it is common in some countries to put your photo on a CV, it is almost never recommended or acceptable to put your photo on your resume in the U.S. Recruiters and prospective employers should be first judging you on your experience and skills listed on your resume, not your appearance or other traits apparent in your photo that could lead to (many times unintentional) discrimination.
+While it is common in some countries to put your photo on a CV, it is almost never recommended in the U.S. Recruiters and prospective employers should first judge you on your experience and skills listed on your resume, not your appearance or other traits apparent in your photo that could lead to (many times unintentional) discrimination.

 Lastly, ensure the template you select is standard letter size (8×11”) for the U.S. market.
 European or international resumes use a larger (A4) paper size.
 After you download your selected template, you can check this in Word by clicking “Layout,” then “Size.”
-If you do see that a template is designed for A4 format, just click “US Letter” to switch the size, and review the template to make sure the design structure hasn’t been significantly modified by the change.
+If you do see that a template is designed for A4 format, just click “US Letter” to switch the size and review the template to make sure the change hasn’t significantly modified the design structure.

-Behance provides portfolio hosting and sharing for creative professionals like graphic designers, photographers, etc. But did you know that the site also features free resume and cover letter templates?
+Behance provides portfolio hosting and sharing for creative professionals like graphic designers, photographers, etc. However did you know that the site also features free resume and cover letter templates?